mariamzekry97/LandingPage/README.md

 ## Details:
 ```
--The navbar is creating dynamically using javascript.
+-The navbar is created dynamically using javascript.
 -When any item in the navbar is clicked two things happen:
   1-the item is highlighted.
   2-the page scrolls to the targeted section in the page.